FOSV/Fuji-Atom-Interface/README.md

 ("Description" column of the BoM)

-Components of equal characteristics on the BOM can be found by typing the part number on [Octopart](https://octopart.com/).
+Components of equal characteristics on the BoM can be found by typing the part number on [Octopart](https://octopart.com/).
 ("Manufacturer Code" column of the BoM)

-As for the capacitors, do not get stuck on the choice of temperature coefficient on the BOM if you should not find it, but quietly choose from these nine values: X5S X5R X5P X6S X6R X6P X7S X7R X7P.
+As for the capacitors, do not get stuck on the choice of temperature coefficient on the BoM if you should not find it, but quietly choose from these nine values: X5S X5R X5P X6S X6R X6P X7S X7R X7P.
 (The scale is: from the "worst" X5S, to the best X7P).